-CAGR can be used to compare the performance of different investment options.
+CAGR is useful to compare the performance of different investment options.
 Since the returns are smoothened out, one can easily compare the returns from two different investments.
 Using CAGR, one can project or estimate future returns from the investment.
 CAGR forms the basis of all future projections.

 However, CAGR has some disadvantages too.
 It ignores all the cash inflows and outflows that happen during the investment.
 It takes into consideration the beginning and ending value to compute return.
 CAGR doesn’t consider investment risk.
 Moreover, it assumes a constant growth rate during investment tenure.

-Despite its disadvantages, CAGR is a widely used measure to evaluate and compare the performance of different investments.
+Despite its disadvantages, CAGR is a popular measure to evaluate and compare the performance of different investments.

 The Average Annual Growth Rate (AAGR) is the average increase in the value of an investment over a year.
 It is essentially the arithmetic mean of a series of growth rates.
 One can calculate the AAGR for any investment.
 However, it doesn’t account for the investment’s overall risk, i.e. price volatility.